Breastfeeding Coalition Targets Racial Disparities, Workforce Development

 Addressing breastfeeding disparities

-However, breastfeeding rates have historically been lower among African American women compared to white and Latina women.
+However, breastfeeding rates have historically been lower among Black women compared to white and Latina women.
 There are many reasons for this gap, including cultural beliefs and preferences, bias among healthcare providers, and even formula marketing practices.

 Adding to these barriers is a lack of free professional or peer breastfeeding support in communities of color in Boston.
 “For people of color, initiation rates are high in hospitals, but once they leave the hospital, the support is not there," Pike says.